Creeping mallow (Modiola caroliniana)

 Cultural control of Creeping Mallow.

-A good strategy is to maintain a thick, healthy turf cover.
-Ensure you feed the turf and use the right turf fertilizer.
-This creates a thick turf cover that discourages Creeping Mallow.
-Mow at the right height as this helps favour turf over this weed.
+- Make sure that you feed the turf and use the right turf fertilizer.
+This creates a thick turf cover that discourages this weed.

 Chemical Control of Creeping Mallow.